Over the last two years, I have been sounding an alarm about declining self-service success.

 - Outdated technology.
 One of the most frequent complaints from TSIA members is their existing knowledge platform is outdated, lacking any reporting or analytics to help manage content, identify poor content or suggest missing content based on customer searches and clickstreams.

-- trend from STAR Award winners for knowledge management and unassisted support is that successful self-service is not “one size fits all.”
+- Demographics.
+An emerging trend from STAR Award winners for knowledge management and unassisted support is that successful self-service is not “one size fits all.”
 Depending on customer skill level, education, age and other demographics, different customers need different tools for self-service, ranging from a search field, to lists of frequently asked questions (FAQ), to index trees and diagnostic aids, to even intelligent chat robots.
 Many companies only offer a single path to content, alienating customers who prefer alternate approaches.

 - Bad design.
 There are many design issues that render self-service ineffective, from subtle things such as a separate password required to access self-service or a user interface unlike the rest of the corporate website, to more obvious design flaws that make it impossible to search across multiple content repositories from a single place, or a focus solely on one aspect of content -- like information on installing and upgrading, but not content on product features or how-to guides.